 Getting tothe Colosseum is so easy.
 You just have to take subway line B and get off at Colosseum.

 Almost everyone who visits Rome wants to visit the Colosseum.
-This is very visible in the long queue at the ticketing and entrance of the amphitheater.
+This is visible in the long queue at the ticketing and entrance of the amphitheater.
 It is so easy to waste an hour or two by standing at the long lines.
 However, if you do not want to fall in line just to get the ticket, you can avoid doing so by buying a combined ticket.
 This package ticket includes a visit to the Palatine Hill, The Colosseum and the Roman Forum.
 For convenience, you can also buy your ticket ahead of time online.

 Also recommended is the guided tour.